Ecological-Complexity-Lab/lab_website/_members/shai.md

   twitter: shaipilo
 ---

-I am an Assistant Professor at Ben-Gurion University, in Israel.
+I am an Associate Professor at Ben-Gurion University, in Israel.
 I am interested in the application of network theory to ecological systems, specifically in the fields of disease and community ecology.
 Apart from research I enjoy photography and traveling, and being with my family.

 **A few CV elements:**